 A person in a red jacket downhill skiing at Mt.
 Spokane

-Easily accessible from Spokane, the state’s second largest city, Mt.
-Spokane Ski & Snowboard Park is located atop its namesake mountain and provides impressive skiing and snowboarding for all ages and abilities.
-The only nonprofit ski resort in the region, it features 1,700+ acres, 52 runs, seven lifts, an epic terrain park, and a comprehensive ski school.
+Easily accessible from Spokane, the state’s second-largest city, Mt.
+Spokane Ski & Snowboard Park sits atop its namesake mountain and provides impressive skiing and snowboarding for all ages and abilities.
+The park features 1,700+ skiable acres, 53 runs (16 for night skiing), seven lifts, and an epic terrain park complete with jumps, hits, rails, and more.

 Mt.
 Spokane features two day-use lodges along with the historic Vista House at the summit offering fantastic views.
 The main lodge (Lodge 2) is open on all operating ski days and offers visitors ticketing, rentals, and a variety of food options, while Lodge 1 and the Vista House offer services on weekends and holidays.